Skip to content

 Before integrating, it's helpful to understand a few core Gencove concepts:

 • Sample: Represents a single genetic sample in Gencove.
-In the array-data upload workflow, one upload session equals one sample.
+In the array-data upload workflow, one upload equals one sample.
 Each sample has a unique ID and tracks the entire lifecycle from upload request through analysis.

 Accepted uploads